apache/fury-site/docs/specification/xlang_serialization_spec.md

 - If a non-negative tag ID is configured (e.g., `@ForyField(id=...)`), use the tag ID.
 - Otherwise, use the field name converted to `snake_case`.

-Configured tag IDs must be non-negative.
-A negative configured tag ID is invalid; languages may use a negative value only as a default or internal sentinel for "no tag ID configured", which falls back to the `snake_case` field name and is not a tag ID.
-Tag IDs must be unique within a type;
+Configured tag IDs must satisfy `0 <= tag_id < 2^29`.
+A negative configured tag ID is invalid;
-duplicate tag IDs are invalid.
+languages may use a negative value only as a default or internal sentinel for "no tag ID configured", which falls back to the `snake_case` field name and is not a tag ID.
+Values greater than or equal to `2^29` are invalid.
+Tag IDs must be unique within a type; duplicate tag IDs are invalid.

 Field identifiers compare as follows: